Spatiotemporal variability of inland shorebird stopover wetlands along the Pacific Flyway

 Water depth is a major driver of habitat accessibility for shorebird species in the Sacramento Valley.
 We are measuring water depth within managed wetlands and flood-irrigated rice fields in the Sacramento Valley to assess fine-scale habitat suitability within different wetland types.

-At left is an example of estimated water depth (cm) over the course of one year within a single wetland.
+At left is an example of estimated water depth (cm) over the course of a year within one of the wetlands we are monitoring.
 This visualization was generated using water depth sensor measurements and high-resolution topography data.

 May 2017 The Hoot Owl, San Joaquin Valley Audubon